 1. Long term exposure to silica dust could cause lung damage.

-2. See the MSDS sheets.
+2. See the MSDS sheets in your instruction manual or here: hotkilns.com/msds.

 3. Exercise proper caution when mixing the dry powder and when removing it from your shelves.